TOP MORETON BAY BOATING DESTINATIONS

 Days Gutter, on the other hand, offers deep water anchorage with sandbanks that provide adequate protection.
 Stop by the iconic Gutter Bar for a cold drink and their seafood platter.

 St Helena Island is located 21km east of Brisbane.
 There’s a lot of room for anchorage, so boaters can spend the day on the island.
 You’ll see a lot of Australian native animals, migratory seabirds, landscaped gardens and vine forests.
 The island, which is protected by the St Helena Island National Park, has historical significance.
 It used to be a maximum security prison for men.
 You can join guided tours to see the ruins of Queensland’s first penal settlement.
 There are also walking tracks and picnic areas on the island.

 NORTH STRADBROKE ISLAND

 North Stradbroke Island is located 30km southeast of Brisbane.
 It’s notable for being the world’s second largest sand island.
 The island is also known for its white sandy beaches and freshwater lakes.
 You can swim, surf and fish on One Mile Beach.
 There’s also whale watching, snorkelling and scuba diving.
-While on your boat, you’ll be able to see dolphins, manta rays and turtles in the water.
+While boating, there is a good chance you will encounter dolphins, manta rays and turtles.